PATRIC3/mic_prediction/README.md

 ## 2.1 Running from FASTA

-The *testGenomeXGBoost.sh* script is used to make predictions and takes the name of the following arguments:
+The *mic_prediction_fasta.sh* script is used to make predictions and takes the name of the following arguments:
 - fasta : assembled fasta of genome to be predicted (*test_fasta/1001.fasta*)
 - temp : a directory to store temporary data in (*temp/*)
 - model : the pkl model produced by XGBoost (*data_files/KPN.mic.FIN.4.pkl*)